Bills wide receiver injuries: Gabe Davis, Tyrell Shavers both tear ACL, leaving team shorthanded vs. Broncos

 Buffalo has been rolling with a by committee receiver approach all season, though the members of that committee often rotate.

-Tyrell Shavers (54% snap share) and Brandin Cooks (48%) were next in line.
+Shavers (54% snap share) and Cooks (48%) were next in line Sunday.
 Cooks had three catches for 58 yards, including a crucial 36-yarder on the game-winning drive.
 Cooks, a midseason addition, has been up and down in his short time in Buffalo, seemingly alternating big plays and drops.
-Shavers had one catch for 14 yards, and he also suffered a knee injury the Bills are still evaluating, McDermott said.

 The only other receiver with a catch was Keon Coleman, who brought in his lone target for a 36-yard gain.
 Coleman, the 2024 second-round pick who was a healthy scratch at times this season, played 43% of Buffalo's offensive snaps.
 He was only active Sunday because Josh Palmer (ankle) was unable to play; Palmer was ultimately placed on injured reserve.

-With Davis and Palmer out and Shavers dealing with an injury, Coleman's role could increase.
+With Davis, Palmer and Shavers out, Coleman's role could increase.
 He's a big body (6-foot-4, 215 pounds) who has flashed the ability to win 50-50 balls but struggled with consistency throughout his brief career.

 The Bills also opened the practice window for Curtis Samuel, who has not played since mid-November due to neck and elbow injuries.
 It remains to be determined whether he will be able to play.

-Currently, Buffalo has just four healthy wide receivers on its active roster: Shakir, Cooks, Coleman and Shavers.
-Mecole Hardman and Stephen Gosnell are on the practice squad.
-Hardman has appeared in just two games this season while battling injuries, and Gosnell has never appeared in an NFL game.
+The Bills also added Kristian Wilkerson to the practice squad Tuesday, and he joins Mecole Hardman and Stephen Gosnell there.
+Wilkerson has not appeared in a game this season, Hardman has appeared in just two games this season while battling injuries, and Gosnell has never appeared in an NFL game.